angelahong/Bloccit/README.md

 * ...

+* config/application.yml was created by the GEM Figaro

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.